This article explains the relationship between anxiety and sudden weight loss.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom weight loss or sudden weight loss.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the anxiety symptom weight loss or sudden weight loss.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.